mdrexel-osi/gowebapi/EXAMPLES.md

 There's only one method `Execute` which takes an array of stuff.

 Let's send two requests at once to pull recorded values from the server.
 To implement the individual request batches we need to define a struct where we can put our batch request content, which I've called `BatchRequest`.
-If I don't fill something out in the `BatchRequest` struct I want to make sure the JSON for the empty fields do not get set.
+If I don't fill something out in the `BatchRequest` struct I want to make sure the JSON for the empty fields do not get sent.
 You can attach hints to struct fields like this:

 ```go